 After interviewing Ms. Reider, and doing some research, I found that the Yarlap is FDA approved for the treatment of incontinence.
 Because it is FDA-cleared as a medical device, some insurance companies cover it, which can be a major plus for your pocketbook!
 The FDA has a rigorous process for approval, so you know you are getting a quality product.
 I found that fact reassuring.
 There are many different pelvic floor devices on the market for women targeted for incontinence.

-Incontinence is prevalent among women, yet no one seems to talk about it because there is so much shame around it.
-In this pandemic with so much emphasis on self-care, I think one of the best things you can do is strengthen your pelvic floor.
+Incontinence is prevalent among women, yet no one seems to talk about it.
+There is so much shame around it, we rather keep quiet.
+With so much emphasis on self-care going around, I think one of the best things you can do is strengthening your pelvic floor.
 If you have incontinence, this could be a perfect time to try a device like the Yarlap.

 I don’t have incontinence, so I was curious as to the impact of the Yarlap on my latest pelvic floor strengthening goals vis-à-vis my sex life.
 What I found was that my orgasms seemed to be stronger and more intense.
 Score!
 What’s more – I feel like I have a stronger pelvic floor function that serves as a baseline to improve even more and reap the sexy health benefits and prevent any disfunction in the future.

 It can be difficult to isolate the right muscles on your own and exercise them enough to get the benefit.
 So, as Ms. Reider explains, the Yarlap does the exercises and relaxation for you “and does it in appropriate cycles for the appropriate amount of time at the appropriate level.”
 What’s more, the Yarlap’s system (known as the Auto-Kegel) recognizes that not everyone’s vagina is the same.
 This is not a “one-size-fits-all” problem to solve.
 As Reider states, “Everyone’s pelvic floor is at a different tone/strength.”
 The Yarlap “takes that guesswork out for you and does it in increments of 20 minutes, and you do that three to five days a week.”
-(Note: rest days should be taken seriously.)
+(Note: rest days should be taken seriously.
+There is such a thing as doing it too much.)

-The Yarlap teaches you how to do the Kegels so it is sort of like training wheels so you learn how to do it while it is done for you.
+The Yarlap teaches you how to do the Kegels.
+It’s like training wheels so you learn how to do it while it is done for you.
 Yarlap sends a signal into your muscles to work, instead of relying on your brain to send a signal to your pelvic floor muscles.

-And during this pandemic, one of the best things we can do is take some pressure off our brains!
+And during stressful and crazy times, it’s the best to take some pressure off our brains!
 Are you with me?

-Focusing on your pelvic floor strength during this time can be one of the best gifts you give yourself.
-And, since many of us are still staying home for the most part, we can use this extra time and privacy to do something nice for our health – and our sex life!
+Focusing on your pelvic floor strength can be one of the best gifts you give yourself.
+Give yourself some extra time and privacy to show yourself some love and do something nice for your health – and your sex life!

 Emily Anne is a bestselling author, sex coach and educator, who specializes in helping people expand their sexual horizons through BDSM and kink.
 When she’s not obsessively talking about sex, she’s hiking through the Hollywood Hills.
 Get some sexy education on her Instagram feed!